jnozzi/cocoadev.com/markdown/ResultCacher.md

 !!!!Warning :- most people probably wouldn't use this because it will not work well with methods which rely on side effects but anyway and IO

-A General/RecultCacher is a proxy which which is passed an object and a list of selectors which should have their results cached.
+A RecultCacher is a proxy which which is passed an object and a list of selectors which should have their results cached.
 The constructor could read something like:

-- (ID) initWithObject:(id)pRealObject cacheSelectors:(General/NSArray*)pSelectos;   // The maximum number of cached results is the maximum value of the type unsigned
+- (ID) initWithObject:(id)pRealObject cacheSelectors:(NSArray*)pSelectos;   // The maximum number of cached results is the maximum value of the type unsigned
-- (ID) initWithObject:(id)pRealObject cacheSelectors:(General/NSArray*)pSelectos cacheLimit:(unsigned)pMaxResult; // sets the maximum number of cached results per selector.
+- (ID) initWithObject:(id)pRealObject cacheSelectors:(NSArray*)pSelectos cacheLimit:(unsigned)pMaxResult; // sets the maximum number of cached results per selector.

 When the proxy receives a message it hash's the arguments and the selector and looks to see if it has the result already.
 If the result exists already it returns the result (copies the result before returning it if it can).
 If it doesn't then it forwards the message to the original object.
 When the object returns it keeps a copy of the result in it's cache ready for the next thing it's called.